NickDickinsonWilde/ultimate-tinymce/readme.txt

 Stable tag: 4.9.1
 License: GPLv2

-Description: Beef up your visual tinymce editor with a plethora of advanced options.
+Description: Beef up the WordPress TinyMCE content editor with a plethora of advanced options.

 == Description ==